We Have Band

-We Have Band, also known as "WHB", is a three-piece electronic music group from Manchester and London consisting of Darren Bancroft and the husband-and-wife duo Thomas Wegg-Prosser and Dede Wegg-Prosser.
-They have released three albums through the French-based Naïve Records.
+We Have Band, also known as "WHB", was a three-piece electronic music group from Manchester and London consisting of Darren Bancroft (lead vocals, synthesizer, programming) and the husband-and-wife duo of Thomas (bass, guitar, synthesizer, programming, backing vocals) and Dede (synthesizer, percussion, backing vocals) Wegg-Prosser.
+They released three albums through the French-based Naïve Records.
 Their first album, WHB, was released on 5 April 2010 and a ten-track second album, Ternion, was released on 29 January 2012.
-We Have Band have remixed many artists including Gorillaz, Bloc Party, Micachu, Peter Bjorn and John and M83.
+We Have Band also remixed many artists, including Gorillaz, Bloc Party, Micachu, Peter Bjorn and John and M83.